slotThe/slotThe.github.io/posts/emacs-potpourri.md

 This story is interesting enough that I've written a whole [post][posts:prett-latex] about it<!-- -->—go check it out!
-Long story short, one can transform a buffers like this
+Long story short, one can transform a buffer like this

 <img class="pure-img"
      style="padding-left: 1em"